-Damage to the brain has different effects on the body depending on the location of the injury.
+Damage to the brain stem has different effects on the body depending on the location of the injury.
 In general, injuries to the brain have debilitating or deadly effects.
-In cases of TBI, the presence of damage to the brainstem is considered by many to be a bad sign since the brainstem is so vital to survival.
+In cases of TBI, the presence of damage to the brainstem is considered by many to be a bad sign because the brainstem is so vital to survival.

 A marker called the Glasgow Coma Scale is widely used to predict how a patient will recover from a head injury.
 It measures a patient’s eye-opening, verbal, and motor responses.
 There is also a strong correlation between the length of the coma and the severity of the harm to the brainstem.

 Some patients with TBIs recover fully.
 In severe TBI cases, as is likely with brainstem injuries, around 30% of patients do not survive.
 Approximately 25% have good recoveries.
 The remainder have some degree of disability.

 Researchers are investigating new therapies to improve the prognosis for traumatic brain injury victims.
 We now know that the brain is “plastic.”
 In other words, it can reorganize itself and change throughout life, sometimes to compensate for an injury.
 Stem cells, which can take the form of different cell types, may also be useful for healing brain damage.Brainstem Injury Verdicts and Settlements

 One question you have if you are dealing with a brainstem injury from negligence is how does the legal system deal with brainstem injury cases.
 What can you expect in terms of settlements and awards?